xquilt/note-taking-app/readme.md

-This is a new project where i'm planning on making a new timer application from scratch .
 -application features
-    -command line based tool (cli tool)
+    command line based tool (CLI tool)
-    -written entirely in vaniall javascript
+    written entirely in vanilla javascript
-    -should be visually pleasing by the end of the project
+    should be visually pleasing by the end of the project

+Description

+* The command line note taking app should support

+TODO

+- [ ] Adding a database for saving the notes of the user , with some predefined place for saving these notes within the file system .
+- [ ] The command line arguments would work just fine .
+- [ ] It should support an additional interactive UI at a more advanced development phrase later on .